vegaprotocol/specs/0000-market-depth-calculation.md

 * Leave auction
 * Do nothing for many minutes, make sure subscribers do not timeout/fail
 * Send a large spike of order updates, make sure the system does not stall
+* Sequence number increments for each emitted book update
+* Updates that are not received/processed by the client are not buffered on their behalf